Vince-0/WebRTC_client/README.md

 - Ensure your SIP server uses secure WebSocket connections (WSS)
 - Never expose sensitive credentials in client-side code
 - Implement proper authentication mechanisms on your SIP server
+- Use HTTPS in production to protect user credentials
+- Credentials are only stored in memory during the session

 ## Troubleshooting